 This refers to the percentage that the peak rating of the solar panel reduces by for each degree in temperature increase above 25 degrees Celsius.
 The reason 25 degrees Celsius is used is because it represents the standard test conditions in which all solar panel ratings are worked out.

-The very best panels such as Sunpower and Panasonic claim a temperature coefficient around -.30%/degrees Celsius and a standard polycrystalline panel usually has a temperature coefficient around -.41%/degrees Celsius.
+The very best panels such as Maxeon and REC claim a temperature coefficient around -.26%/degrees Celsius and the industry average polycrystalline panel usually has a temperature coefficient around -.36%/degrees Celsius.